mike632t/x11-calc/README.md

 Your problem report should contain:

-- Computer model (or hypervisor);

-- Processor architecture;

-- Operating System and version;

-- Desktop Environment and version;

-- Window Manager and version;

-- If you are using a pre-built binary (Alpine / Flatpak);
+- Whether you are using a pre-built binary (Alpine / Flatpak);

-- Compiler and version used (if applicable);
+- The output from `sh-get-environment-info.sh`;

 - Commit ID;